ZarmDev/transitHelper/README.md

 ## Is it possible to use this for other cities?
 Nope.
 Maybe https://mobilitydatabase.org/ will be used for other cities in the future.

+# Legal
+According to the MTA:

+"By accessing our data feeds, you are agreeing to these Terms and Conditions.
+This agreement authorizes you to download and host the data on a non-MTA server (maintained by you or a third party) and to make the data available to others who will access that non-MTA server.

+MTA prohibits the development of an app that would make the data available to others directly from MTA's server(s)."
+> This library provides the GTFS data in the assets folder and it's recommended you bundle the GTFS data into your app or host a mirror for your app.